yasmin-io/note-taker/README.md

 This application is still under construction and you are able to view it and use it, however there is functionality missing.
 I have had a problem arise in my code and this will be fixed promptly.

-### Save Note Issue

-Currently, I am struggling to have the notes display on the sidebar.
-Latterly, this was a fully functioning website, so I am aware the problem shan't be that big; therefor the problem will be fixed shortly.

 ### Delete Note Issue

 Unfortunatley, due to the issue above I have not been able to add this functionality yet.